 Special toothpaste may be a common sensitive teeth treatment you can do at home, but you may not be aware of how toothpaste made for sensitive teeth actually works.
-Colgate Sensitive Prevent & Repair toothpaste contains a maximum-strength, FDA allowed anti-sensitivity active ingredient and works for fast relief.
-Help stop sensitivity by brushing twice daily with a soft-bristled brush as part of this low-cost treatment.
+Colgate Sensitive Prevent & Repair Colgate Sensitive Prevent & Repair toothpaste contains a maximum-strength, FDA allowed anti-sensitivity active ingredient and works for fast relief within 2 weeks with twice daily use.

 Commit to a 'Remineralizing' Diet to Help Harden Enamel

 You can strengthen your enamel by including remineralizing foods in your diet.
 These are foods that include essential minerals known to strengthen the surfaces of your teeth.
 There are foods from every food group that can help strengthen enamel.
 In studies reported by the National Institute of Health (NIH), vitamin K has also been shown to help in bone mineral density, and plays a part in maintaing your calcium levels.

 A great way to treat sensitive teeth is to include the following foods in your diet:

 - High-protein foods, like poultry, eggs and fish.
 These contain phosphorous, one of the main minerals that keeps bone and enamel healthy.

 - Tea naturally contains fluoride, the main defense in keeping enamel strong.

 - Milk and cheese are both high in calcium, which can keep enamel and surrounding jaw bone strong as well.

 Keep in mind that choosing a diet rich in the right minerals and vitamins will help curb teeth sensitivity over time, with the bonus that they're great for your overall health at the same time.